0xReLogic/Rust_wallet_generator/README.md

 *   **100% Offline Operation**: Generate, encrypt, and manage wallets on a completely air-gapped machine.
 The tool makes zero network requests, ensuring your private keys never touch the internet.
 *   **Security First, Built in Rust**: Leverages Rust's memory safety and performance to eliminate common vulnerabilities found in other languages.
 Your security is guaranteed by the power of modern, systems-level code.
 *   **Fully Transparent & Auditable**: Every line of code is open-source and available for review.
 We use well-vetted, standard cryptographic libraries.
-You don't have to trust us—you can verify the code yourself.
+You don't have to trust us you can verify the code yourself.
 *   **Blazing Fast**: Generate single or batch wallets in an instant.
 No waiting, no delays.
 *   **No Dependencies, No Bloat**: Compiles to a single, static binary that you can run anywhere.
 No need to install complex frameworks or runtimes.